Jupiter363/Jupiter363/README.md

 # Hi, I'm Jupiter

-&emsp;&emsp;Graduate student at The Chinese University of Hong Kong, Shenzhen, and backend development engineer.
+&emsp;&emsp;Graduate student at The Chinese University of Hong Kong, and backend development engineer.
 Researching AI applications and agent harness engineering, with a focus on production-grade LLM systems.
 Open-source contributor to the official Spring AI Alibaba ecosystem.

 </div>